Union of Construction, Allied Trades and Technicians: 2000–2017

 In 2006, UCATT, T&G and GMB, the successors to the joint unions of 1972 ran a seven-day strike on the construction of Heathrow Terminal 5 in pursuit of £1.00 on bonus, and back pay.
 The employer was Laing O'Rourke the successor to John Laing Ltd, one of the big employers of 1972.
 After the dispute was resolved the strikers received 80% of their original aims and substantial back pay.
+That same year The Building Worker was unveiled following a four-year campaign by UCATT to honor workers who died on construction sites in the country.

 UCATT represented the views of site workers on the government/industry body, the Strategic Forum for Construction, from 2001 to 2015.

 Membership continued to dwindle; in December 2012, it had 84,377 workers in construction and allied trades.

 In May 2016, UCATT's conference voted to seek a merger with Unite the Union, though this would only proceed if approved by a vote of all members.
 The decision followed a decline in UK membership (from almost 112,000 in 1999 to 54,644 at the end of 2014, plus a further 6,585 in the Republic of Ireland), and mounting financial troubles (it incurred a net deficit of over £3.5 million in 2014 and at year-end had net current liabilities of more than £1 million, leading to "significant doubt about the union’s ability to continue as a going concern").
 The merger, approved by 85.5% of members in November 2016 and taking effect from 1 January 2017, spelt the end of a separate or independent construction union but was expected to force employers to negotiate with a larger and more powerful union.
 UCATT's members in the Republic of Ireland voted to instead transfer to the Technical Engineering and Electrical Union.